Endesfelder-Lab/EVE-software/README.md

 ![](Quick_Start/1_Setting_up_GUI_new.png)

 The main window has 7 major parts that are marked with red boxes and are described in more detail in the following.
-1. **Menu bar:** By clicking on `Settings`, you can open the `Advanced settings`, save the current GUI configuration and settings or load a specific GUI configuration.
-Under `Utilities` you will find some additional functionalities to pre-process the raw event data files before processing them with Eve.<br>
+1. **Menu bar:** BBy clicking on `Settings`, you can open the `Advanced settings`, save or load the current GUI configuration.
+Under `Utilities` you will find some additional functionalities to pre-process the raw event data files before processing them with Eve.
+Under `Help` you have access to all important information around EVE, such as the **LINK** Users manual, the **LINK** Developers manual and the **LINK** Scientific information.<br>
-Now, open the advaced settings, and change the settings in accordance with the image below.<br>
+The folder `Data` contains the GUI configuration (`settings.json`) that we will use throughout this users manual.
+You can load the GUI configuration via `Settings -> Load specific GUI contents` and selecting the correct path.
+Now, open the `Advanced settings`, where you can adapt all global settings.<br>
    <br>
    ![](Quick_Start/3_advanced_settings.png)<br>
 2. **Data to analyse:** Here, you specify the data that will be analysed in the following.
 You can either select a single file (in `.npy`, `.hdf5` or `.raw` format) or a folder.
 If you select a folder all files in the folder will be analysed one after another.